Queuni/Match3-Core/README.md

 - Fix the test that was flaky due to reliance on system time

 - Clean up leftover code from the previous implementation

+- Implement fallback to default value when config key is missing